thetarnav/solid-devtools/packages/extension/README.md

 pnpm add -D solid-devtools
 ```

-As the extension requires both the extension and the library to work, you need to watchout for version mismatches.
-The extension will warn you if the library version is different than the one expected by the extension.
+Both the debugger library and the extension change frequently, often breaking backward compatibility with older versions.
+This is why need to watch out for version mismatches.
+Any version mismatches will be printed to the console.

 ### 3. Add devtools vite plugin

+As vite is the default bundler used by solid application and starter, the devtools are currently concerned with supporting only it.

-All you need to do to get the debugger working, is include the vite plugin from `"solid-devtools/vite"` in your vite config.
-The [vite plugin](../transform#readme) is a way to configure the transform options and add debugger script to the page.
-Enabling transforms are not necessary for the devtools to work, but the debugger script needs to be present to analyse you solid application.
+To get the debugger working include the vite plugin from `"solid-devtools/vite"` in your vite config.
+The [vite plugin](../transform#readme) is a way to configure the transform options and add a debugger script to the page.
+Enabling transforms is not necessary for the devtools to work, but the debugger script needs to be present to analyze your solid application.
 Enabling some of the options, such as `"autoname"`, will improve the debugging experience or enable additional features.

 ```ts
 // vite.config.ts